-Archaeological Services WYAS cannot accept responsibility for errors of fact or opinion resulting from data supplied by a third party.
+Archaeological Services WYAS cannot accept responsibility for errors of fact or opinion resulting from data supplied by a third party or for the removal of any of the survey reference points.

 Appendix 3: Geophysical archive

 The geophysical archive comprises:-

 - an archive disk containing compressed (WinZip 8) files of the raw data, report text (Microsoft Word 2000), and graphics files (Adobe Illustrator CS2 and AutoCAD 2008) files; and - a full copy of the report.